Prompt: Evaluate an important experience and its impact on you.

 If you are ever asked to “evaluate” anything, your response must involve critical thinking and analysis.
-A summary of the experience is necessary to provide context, but the meat of your essay should be your discussion on how the experience affected you for the better.
-(College essays should always be focused on positive change and self-growth, so if an experience made you cynical or pessimistic, choose another one.).
+Summarization of the experience is necessary to provide context, but the meat of your essay should be your discussion on how the experience affected you for the better.
+Keep in mind that college essays should always be focused on positive change and self-growth, so if an experience made you cynical or pessimistic, choose another one.

 Many students have difficulty coming up with a “significant” experience as they deem their high school lives too trivial.
 Even if you haven’t yet stepped into the “real world,” you’ve definitely had important moments.
 What about the first time you pushed yourself out of your comfort zone?
 Or an epiphany you had—perhaps realizing you need to make your own decisions, no matter how much they may defy your parents’ wishes?
 Even choosing an uncommon major can be an exciting risk to write about.
 Don’t worry if you haven’t rescued anyone or changed the world yet—you are still a teenager.

-Don’t brag!
-It is too obvious when students are using their essays to show off about a success—be it scoring the winning goal in the soccer championships or being voted class president among fierce competition.
+Be sure not to brag in your essay!
+It is glaringly obvious when students use their essays to show off about a success—be it scoring the winning goal in the soccer championships or being voted class president amongst fierce competition.
 These topics are fine if and only if you are very wary of your tone.
 In order not to come off as a self-consumed egotist, make sure to convey appreciation for the involved community, be it teammates or voters.
-Colleges want applicants who will play an active role in the student body, so be to include those who accompanied you toward success.
+Colleges want applicants who will play an active role in the student body, so be sure to include those who accompanied you toward success.

-Show your character.
-This is your chance to reveal your personality, values, and sense of humor.
+Lastly, show your character.
+This is your chance to reveal your personality, values, and possibly sense of camaraderie.
 While exploring an experience’s impact on you, be sure to convey a sense of self-awareness, community, and humility.